shanelnumber5/341-web-design/_docs/topic-07/01-blocks/page-01.md

 - Lists `<ol>`, `<ul>`
 - Horizontal rules `<hr>`

+So, for example, when you add in a `<h1>` element, it automatically places the text you use within that header on a new line.
+You don't have to use the `<br />` element.

-In the example above, a new type of block-level element was used (the `<div>`) to section-off a row for each media gallery, which altogether fills the page edge-to-edge.
+In the example above with the gallery page, in order to section-off a row for each media gallery (image, audio, video, etc.) a new type of block-level element was used: the `<div>` element.

 <h2 id="inline">Inline Elements</h2>